-On the Windows Media Center start screen, open Tasks, tap or click Settings, tap or click TV, tap or click Recorder, tap or click Recorder Storage, then, under Maximum TV limit, tap or click the plus (+) or minus (-) button to increase or decrease the limit for recorded TV on the drive.
+On the Windows Media Center start screen, open Tasks, tap or click Settings, tap or click TV, tap or click Recorder, tap or click Recorder Storage, and then, under Maximum TV limit, tap or click the plus (+) or minus (-) button to increase or decrease the limit for recorded TV on the drive.

 Tap or click Save.

-All the cables are connected
+All of the cables are connected

 The TV signal from your provider is working (contact your provider)

 Your TV tuner is working (get the latest driver)

 Make sure your PC is turned on or your laptop battery has a full charge.
 Media Center can record a show when your PC is in sleep or hibernate mode, but it won’t record anything if your PC is turned off.

 Check the history recording to see why a show didn't get recorded.
 Here's how:

 On the Windows Media Center start screen, scroll to TV, tap or click Recorded TV, tap or click View scheduled, and then tap or click History.